flare-foundation/docs/docs/user/delegation/reward-claiming-in-detail.md

-# Reward claiming in detail
+# Reward Claiming in Detail

 !!! attention